Breazile/MandoPuter/MandoaDecode.md

 There are a couple of alternate fonts being made that closely match the new type style.
 They are over on [AurekFonts](https://aurekfonts.github.io/):

-[MandoAF](https://aurekfonts.github.io/?font=MandoAF) (recently updated and accurate) [Mando Alban's Bane BETA](https://aurekfonts.github.io/?font=AlbansBane) (the L glyph is not consistent with the challenge coin L)
+[MandoAF](https://aurekfonts.github.io/?font=MandoAF) (recently updated and accurate) [Mando Alban's Bane BETA](https://aurekfonts.github.io/?font=AlbansBane) (the J, L, X glyphs are not accurate)

 The MandoAF font is based on the [Star Wars: The Mandalorian: The Ultimate Visual Guide](https://starwars.fandom.com/wiki/Star_Wars:_The_Mandalorian:_The_Ultimate_Visual_Guide), and has better typeface spacing compared to Mando Alban's Bane (at least for MandoPuter Use).

-I have a modified version of the MandoAF font with the corrected L glyph (upside down V glyph which is consistent with the 2004 font).
+I have a modified version of the MandoAF font with the corrected glyphs.
 I call it the [MandoPuter Font](https://github.com/Breazile/MandoPuter/blob/master/MandoPuter.otf).
-In addition, I have updated the J glyph to an upside down version of the 8 glyph (same as the current L glyph).
-The glyph was seen on a gauntlet, but we do not know which character this is assigned to.
-J is my best guess looking at the 2004 font, and was a duplicate of the I glyph in the MandoAF font anyway.
-As of 12/1 the [MandoAF font](https://aurekfonts.github.io/?font=MandoAF) has been updated and is accurate.
+As of 12/1 the [MandoAF font](https://aurekfonts.github.io/?font=MandoAF) has been updated and is accurate, so the MandoPuter font is not really needed any longer.

 ## Original Series Font